Bill Robinson: Café Metropole and Jeni Le Gon

-In 1937, Robinson caused a stir in the Harlem community by choosing Geneva Sawyer, a white dancer, as his dance partner over Jeni Le Gon in the Twentieth Century Fox film Café Metropole (1937).
+In 1937, Robinson caused a stir in the Harlem community by choosing white dancer Geneva Sawyer as his partner over Jeni Le Gon in the Twentieth Century Fox film Café Metropole (1937).
 Le Gon had danced with him in Hooray for Love (1935) and had received favorable reviews.
-Sawyer had been Shirley Temple's dance coach during the time Temple and Robinson made movies together, and Sawyer had taken tap lessons from Robinson while he was teaching Temple and choreographing her routines.
+Sawyer had been Shirley Temple's dance coach when Temple and Robinson made movies together, and Sawyer had taken tap lessons from Robinson while he was teaching Temple and choreographing her routines.
 Robinson suggested to the producers that Sawyer could be cast as his partner if she wore blackface.
 Le Gon's career suffered as a result, and she never worked with Robinson again.
 Although the scene was shot with Sawyer in blackface, the studio became convinced that a mixed-race adult couple dancing together would be too controversial.
 Both scenes with Robinson were cut from the final version of the movie, and the deleted scenes were only released in 2008 as part of a Fox DVD boxed set of Tyrone Power movies.